ashraful2430/chat-canvas/README.md

   - Admin features :-
     - An admin can make other user admin
     - An admin can make announcement
-    - An admin can how many users , post and comments are made
+    - An admin can see how many users , post and comments are made
     - An admin can see all the reported comments and take actions against them
     - An admin can search the logged in user from the manage user section